-- attend a DHT orientation session - be aware that, in addition to the regular college fees, Dental Hygiene Technology students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, accident insurance, and registry review seminars.
+- attend mandatory Health Science and DHT program orientation - be aware that, in addition to the regular college fees, Dental Hygiene Technology students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, accident insurance, and registry review seminars.
 Fees are not limited to these listed. - be responsible for their own transportation to the college campus and community agencies - female students are encouraged to follow the pregnancy policy